-- "vCenter Server Connections" on page 25 - "Establishing a Single Sign-On Session with a vCenter Server" on page 26 - "Establishing a Session with Username and Password Credentials" on page 36 - "Web Server Session Token" on page 39 - "Multiple Versions of the vSphere API" on page 43 - "Identifying the API Version Supported by the Server" on page 44 - "Helper Classes for C# Sample Applications" on page 44 vCenter Server Connections vSphere uses SSL certificates, HTTP tokens, and vCenter Single Sign On tokens to authenticate a client and support a persistent connection between the client and vCenter Server.
+- vCenter Server Connections - Establishing a Single Sign-On Session with a vCenter Server - LoginByToken to vCenter Server By Using C# - LoginByToken to vCenter Server By Using Java - Establishing a Session with Username and Password Credentials - Overview of a Java Sample Application for the Web Services SDK - Accessing the vSphere Server from a Web Services Client - Closing the Connection from a Web Services Client - Using the Java Samples as Reference - Multiple Versions of the vSphere API - Java and C# Sample Applications in the Web Services SDK vCenter Server Connections vSphere uses SSL certificates, HTTP tokens, and vCenter Single Sign-On tokens to authenticate a client and support a persistent connection between the client and vCenter Server.
 The following table provides an overview of these elements.

-Every vCenter Server client application must connect to the Server and pass user account credentials to authenticate to the Server.
+Every vCenter Server client application must connect to the server and pass user account credentials to authenticate to the server.
 After the connection has been established, the client application can use vSphere services to access the virtual environment.

 Security Element Description SSL certificates vSphere Servers use standard X.509 version 3 (X.509v3) certificates to encrypt session information sent over Secure Socket Layer (SSL) protocol connections.
 In a production environment, client applications verify the vSphere Server certificate during the connection sequence.
 The examples in this chapter and the examples in the vSphere Web Services SDK accept all certificates.
 HTTP tokens A vSphere Server uses an HTTP token to identify a client session.
 The Server provides the HTTP token in its response to a client connection request.
 Subsequent messages between the client and the Server include the HTTP token in the HTTP header.
-Client authentication vCenter Single Sign On token vSphere supports vCenter Single Sign On.
-A vCenter client can obtain a vCenter Single Sign On token from a vCenter Single Sign On Server and use that token to login to a vCenter Server.
+Client authentication vCenter Single Sign On token vSphere supports vCenter Single Sign-On.
+A vCenter client can obtain a vCenter Single Sign-On token from a vCenter Single Sign-On Server and use that token to login to a vCenter Server.
 Client authentication username/password Username/password authentication for client-server connections.
 A client can present user credentials either directly to vCenter Server to establish a session, or to the vCenter Single Sign-On Service in exchange for a SAML token.